unoplatform/uno/doc/blog/201906-porting-windows-calculator.md

 ### Challenge #6: Mono for WebAssembly Dynamic and Static Linking support

-To be able to invoke WebAssembly code directly from C# using P/Invoke, [mono had to be updated](https://github.com/mono/mono/pull/14259) to support it.
-Two modes are available, one for interpreter-based builds and another for AOT based builds.
+To be able to invoke WebAssembly code directly from C# using P/Invoke, [Mono had to be updated](https://github.com/mono/mono/pull/14259) to support it.
+Two modes are available, one for interpreter-based builds and another for AOT-based builds.

-The interpreter based mode uses [emscripten's dynamic linking feature](https://github.com/emscripten-core/emscripten/wiki/Linking#overview-of-dynamic-linking), and is required to be ble to build a Wasm application under windows without having to rely on emscripten's tooling.
+The interpreter-based mode uses [emscripten's dynamic linking feature](https://github.com/emscripten-core/emscripten/wiki/Linking#overview-of-dynamic-linking), and is required to be ble to build a Wasm application under windows without having to rely on emscripten's tooling.
 This ensures that the development loop is as efficient as possible, though at the expense of runtime performance.

-The AOT based mode uses emscripten's and [mono's static linking feature](https://github.com/mono/mono/pull/14253), where mono generates a set of "known p/invoke" methods into LLRM bitcode modules.
+The AOT-based mode uses emscripten's and [Mono's static linking feature](https://github.com/mono/mono/pull/14253), where Mono generates a set of "known p/invoke" methods into LLRM bitcode modules.
 This mode is the most efficient, but also the slowest to generate.
 It's generally best to use it in release CI builds.

 ### Challenge #7: The C adaptation layer
 P/Invoke is only able to call C functions, exposed here through the `extern "C" { }` cdecl calling convention.
 This means that to be able to invoke the C++ part of the Calculation Engine, a [C to C++ translation layer](https://github.com/nventive/calculator/blob/uno/src/CalcManager/CCalcManager.h) needed to be created.
 It exposes a set of methods that can [create C++ instances](https://github.com/nventive/calculator/blob/2657413f889ba26f2e3d78e82d384794fdad3aec/src/CalcManager/CCalcManager.h#L86) and returns opaque identifiers that are [passed thereafter explicitly](https://github.com/nventive/calculator/blob/2657413f889ba26f2e3d78e82d384794fdad3aec/src/CalcManager/CCalcManager.h#L87) to C++ class instance methods.